diegomacario/One-For-Maria/README.md

 # One-For-Maria

-A website for Maria!

-To build and run it, execute these commands:
+To build and run this project, execute these commands:

 ```
 npm install